-This Contract, made on , 2013, is between the Department of Health and Human Services, acting by and through the Centers for Medicare & Medicaid Services (CMS), the State of Illinois, acting by and through the Department of Healthcare and Family Services (Department) and (the Contractor).
+This Contract, effective made on November 5, 2013, and amended by addendum effective March 31, 2015, is hereby amended and restated effective September 14, 2016, is between the Department of Health and Human Services, acting by and through the Centers for Medicare & Medicaid Services (CMS), the State of Illinois, acting by and through the Department of Healthcare and Family Services (Department) and (the Contractor).
 The Contractor's principal place of business is .